 Downers Grove in DuPage County, Illinois — The American Midwest (Great Lakes)

 Location.
-41° 47.634′ N, 88° 0.472′ W. Marker is in Downers Grove, Illinois, in DuPage County.
-Marker is at the intersection of Touch for map.
-Marker is at or near this postal address: 923 Curtiss Street, Downers Grove IL 60515, United States of America.
+41° 47.573′ N, 88° 0.661′ W. Marker is in Downers Grove, Illinois, in DuPage County.
+Marker can be reached from Main Street.
+The markers are in a wooden arch on the west side of the cemetery, facing an access road.
+Touch for map.
+Marker is in this post office area: Downers Grove IL 60515, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Farmer's and Merchant's Bank Building (about 600 feet away, measured in a direct line); The Indian Boundary Line (about 700 feet away); Main Street Cemetery (about 800 feet away); a different marker also named Main Street Cemetery (approx. 0.2 miles away); Ben Fuller House (approx. 4½ miles away); Mammoth Spring (approx. 5.1 miles away); Bruno F. Shustek (approx. 5.1 miles away); Glen Ellyn Main Street Historic District (approx. 6.8 miles away).
+A different marker also named Main Street Cemetery (within shouting distance of this marker); Farmer's and Merchant's Bank Building (about 400 feet away, measured in a direct line); Masonic Temple (approx. 0.2 miles away); The Indian Boundary Line (approx. 0.3 miles away); Ben Fuller House (approx. 4.7 miles away); Bruno F. Shustek (approx. 5.3 miles away); Mammoth Spring (approx. 5.3 miles away); Glen Ellyn Main Street Historic District (approx. 6.7 miles away).
 Touch for a list and map of all markers in Downers Grove.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 5, 2012.
-This page has been viewed 425 times since then and 24 times this year.
-Photos: 1, 2. submitted on October 5, 2012. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on October 5, 2012.
+This page has been viewed 556 times since then and 14 times this year.
+Photos: 1, 2, 3. submitted on October 5, 2012. • Bill Pfingsten was the editor who published this page.